rackerlabs/docs-cloud-backup/api-docs/cloud-backup-v2/api-operations/methods/get-list-configuration-settings-for-an-agent-v2-project-id-agents-agent-id-configuration.rst

 .. _get-list-configuration-settings-for-an-agent:

-List configuration settings for an agent
+Retrieve configuration settings for an agent
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code::

     GET /v2/{project_id}/agents/{agent_id}/configuration

-This operation lists the configuration settings for the specified agent.
+This operation retrieves the configuration settings for the specified agent.